 Sustainability is the focus of eco-schools.
 The Hungarian eco-school network consists of public education institutions which give priority to education for sustainability.
-The idea of eco-schools was created in the context of way in which they deal with the prescribed content by using the experience of the learners as a basis for teaching and learning.
-This is one way of addressing the problem of rigid basic education curricula produced at a national scale, allowing, as it does, curriculum flexibility to be incorporated at the local level.
-The process of contextualization is most effective when it involves other stakeholders, not only the school, but also government and community representatives, businesses, professionals and experts and even the learners themselves as they contribute actively to the learning process.
-This leads to what Lubben et al (1995) called 'curriculum empowerment', and resembles the ideas of place-based education mentioned in the first Chapter.
-OECD ENSI international cooperation, supported the Ministry of bv Education and Ministry of Environmental Protection and Water Affairs of Hungary.
+The idea of eco-schools was created in the context of

+OECD ENSI international cooperation, supported the Ministry of Education and Ministry of Environmental Protection and Water Affairs of Hungary.
 These schools have strong connections to local government and the local community and deliver efficient knowledge management, externally and internally.
 Their activities include regional conferences; in-service teacher training; annual countryside conferences; and an Eco-School Award programme.
 By providing ecological education, Hungarian eco-schools promote positive change in rural areas.